 Trade-in sites are one caveat this though.
 We'll cover those in greater detail in a moment.

-So now that we’ve covered the why’s and when’s of reselling your used cell phone, we can get into the finer points of milking the sale for the maximum profit.
+So now that we’ve covered the why’s and when’s of reselling your used mobile, we can get into the finer points of milking the sale for the maximum profit.

-Sometimes, where you sell your old phone or tablet can impact your earnings just as much as the condition of the phone or timing.
+Sometimes, where you sell your old phone or tablet can impact your earnings just as much as the condition of the mobile or timing.

 In general, you can sort selling options into one of three categories:

-Major retailers and many carrier stores will buy back used phones in decent condition.
+Major high street retailers and network stores will buy back used mobiles in decent condition.

-You bring in your phone, any accessories you might have, and (sometimes) proof of purchase.
+You bring in your mobile, any accessories you might have, and (sometimes) proof of purchase.
 They’ll do a quick appraisal and offer you store credit in most cases.

 Popular options include: